SamLee0257/Team5_AI_Project/README.md

 **Project Details**

 *Project Statement:*
 In this case project, we are trying to better understand/provide insight into how AI plays a roll in human resources management.
-Specifically, we are looking at how company recruiters use AI to evaluate potential candidates.
+Specifically, we are looking at how recruiters use AI to evaluate potential candidates.
 We are achieving this by creating a model and website that evaluates a potential candidate's resume, and recommends them based on the analysis of the model.

 *What Next?*